 Carburetor Parts Kit

 You need parts for a carburetor rebuild.
 Start by ordering the appropriate rebuild kit for the carb you are working on.
 This carb repair kit has had several revisions and the latest one is the OMC/BRP 396701.
 This kit is listed as no longer available on many of the marine supply houses.
-I did find it available here.
-Sierra is also a reputable manufacturer of outboard motor parts and they have this alternative kit which matches the specs of the original OMC kit.
-You’ll find that many of these kits have a lot of extra parts.
+The Affiliate link below is perfect as it has two complete kits, You’ll find that many of these kits have a lot of extra parts.
 The kits are designed to handle a variety of carburetors so don’t be alarmed at the leftover parts you’ll have.

 Disassembling The Carburetor